Home » People » Senior Advisory Committee

 Barbara Wasik

 Barbara H. Wasik, PhD, is a William R. Kenan, Jr. Distinguished Professor Emerita in the UNC School of Education and faculty fellow emeritus at the UNC Frank Porter Graham Child Development Institute.
 She has conducted research on home visiting and family support programs and other early childhood intervention programs, as well as the early predictors of school failure for at-risk children.
 She also has studied family literacy programs and developed measures and implemented interventions on parent problem-solving skills.
-Continuing her professional interests, Barbara is editing a book on advances in early childhood care and education.
-She serves as the facilitator of the UNC Institute for the Arts & Humanities Retired Faculty Seminar.
+She has published five book on the topics of home visiting, family literacy, and early childhood education.
+In retirement she served as one of the early facilitators of the UNC Institute for the Arts and Humanities Retired Faculty Seminar.

 Pam Winton